CDLUC3/dmsp_rails_prototype/README.md

 ## Development with Docker:

-There are probably much better ways to do these things, but this is what we have so far:
+The local Docker development environment uses the `docker-compose.yaml` file along with a `.env` file that contains all of the environment variable config required to run the application.

+You will first need to make a copy of the `.env.example` file, `cp .env.example .env`, and then update it for your local system.

-Build the docker environment (local dynamodb, mysql and Rails app): `docker-compose up`
+Once the `.env` file is in place you can build the docker environment (local dynamodb, mysql and Rails app) by running: `docker-compose up`

+This will create a small local network running the 2 databases and the Rails application.
+It uses the `Dockerfile` which runs the `bin/docker-entrypoint` file to initialize the MySQL and NoSQL databases (if necessary) on startup.

-For some reason the Rails app is starting before mysql has had a chance to finish starting up, so you have to manually start the app in the Docker desktop console once mysql is running.
+**TODO:** For some reason the Rails app is starting before mysql has had a chance to finish starting up, so you have to manually start the app in the Docker desktop console once mysql is running.

+Once the system is up and running, you can interact with it on port 8001.
+For example: `curl -v http://localhost:8001/tags`

+### Other helpful commands for the local Docker development environment

 Hop into one of the images in the container: `docker-compose exec mysql bash`

 Tail the application logs: `docker-compose exec app tail -f ./log/docker.log`

+Purge all records from the local NoSQL database: `docker-compose exec app bin/rails nosql:purge`

 ## Deploying